15 Strange And Beautiful Houseplants You Need To Know About

 14 – String Of Pearls

 If you are like me and are looking for an easy succulent to grow indoors, the String of Pearls plant is the way to go.
-Nicknamed Senecio Rowleyanus, this beauty grows in leaps and bounds.
+Nicknamed Senecio Rowleyanus, this beauty grows by leaps and bounds.
 Its thin thread-like stems and fleshy round branches are what makes this strange and yet beautiful succulent so desired.
+I’m so in love with these strange and beautiful houseplants, aren’t you?

 I would display this in the corner ceiling of any room so it’s beautiful draping branches touch the ground.
 You don’t want to water this succulent too much as it can cause root rot and that’s a huge no-no!